Applications Due: January 26, 2017, 11:59 p.m. Eastern Time

 Pre-Application Information Sessions:

-OVW will conduct two Pre-Application Conference Calls for new applicants.
-During these calls,
+OVW will conduct two web-based Pre-Application Information Sessions.
+During these sessions,

 Eligible entities for this program are: